adamhalasz/diet/Readme.md

 ```

 # **Signal ($)**
-With the default node.js you would have the `request` and `response` in your callback when using `http.createServer()`.
+With the default node.js you would have the `request` and `response` arguments in your callback when using `http.createServer()`.

-Diet combines these two objects into one then adds and fixes some commonly used methods in a more meaningful way for everyday use.
+Diet combines these two objects into a single one then adds and fixes some commonly used methods in a more meaningful way for everyday use.

 The signal (`$`) of each route can also be extended with `Plugins`.
-Plugins work together seamlessly in diet because the signal (`$`) object allows to pass data between plugins while keeping plugin namespace references.
+Plugins work together seamlessly in diet because the signal (`$`) object allows to pass data between plugins while keeping plugin namespaces in the signal (`$`) object.
 When multiple plugins are assigned to a route they form a `plugin chain`.
 The plugin chain is the key to write much less code and still achieve complex tasks.

 The handy signal object can be accessed in all the  `Routes` and `Plugins` as the first argument as you can see on the examples.